I. EVIDENCE REQUESTS

 The Office of International Judicial Assistance (OIJA) serves as the Central Authority for the United States under the Hague Convention on the Taking of Evidence Abroad in Civil or Commercial Matters, T.I.A.S.
 No. 7444, 23 U.S.T.
-2555 (Hague Evidence Convention) as well as for evidence requests concerning civil or commercial matters received through diplomatic channels.
+2555 (Hague Evidence Convention) as well as for evidence requests concerning civil or commercial matters from non-Convention member states received through diplomatic channels.
 This website is intended to assist foreign judicial authorities in formulating executable evidence requests in civil or commercial matters and communicating with the OIJA as to such pending evidence requests.
-Guidance upon requesting evidence in civil or commercial matters is found under Hague Evidence Guidance and Frequently Asked Questions.
+Guidance upon requesting evidence in civil or commercial guidance is found under Hague Evidence Guidance and Frequently Asked Questions.
 The OIJA does not handle evidence requests in criminal matters, including requests made pursuant to mutual legal assistance treaties.
 Requests relating to criminal matters should be forwarded to the Office of International Affairs of the United States Department of Justice, Criminal Division.